🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 Of those 1.19 lakh jobs, only 15,000 are entry-level roles — positions open to graduates with up to 2 years of experience.

-That's just 12.6% of the total market.
+That is just 12.6% of the total market.

 And it gets worse.
 That 15,000 number is 10% lower than the same period last year.
+So while the overall market is growing, the entry-level slice is actually shrinking — both in absolute number and as a proportion of the whole.

 Why Is This Happening?